lse-ds105/ds105a-project-chadgpt/docs/index.md

 ### 📖Overall Conclusion
 We observe that our initial hypothesis regarding the correlation between the healthiness of a recipe and its popularity was incorrect.
 On hindsight, our hypothesis was perhaps restricted in its perspective, as there are after all many other variables that affect the popularity of a post, such as the aesthetics or story behind the post, or even the algorithm behind the post.
 Nevertheless, in our culinary exploration, we still managed to make a number of interesting findings as documented above which we did not expect.

 We recognize that our project and approach is not without its limitations.
 For example, while we have linked recipes from r/recipes and BBC Good Food using their titles as a basis for comparison, there is a chance that recipes bearing the same name may actually vary significantly in preparation and cooking technique.
 Such discrepancies could result in end products with different nutritional values, which our approach based solely on titles might not capture.
 We are aware that fully accounting for these nuances is quite a formidable task at present, yet we're confident in the robustness of our current analysis.
-Perhaps with further refinement of our skills and methods, we will one day be able to address these challenges head-on.

 ### 📖Challenges